krasaee/alethic/README.md

 # Alethic Instruction-Based State Machine (ISM)

+**See below for list of related child projects**

 ## Introduction
 Welcome to the Alethic ISM project group!
-Born from the study [The Case for Animal-Friendly LLMs](docs/Ghose%2C%20Tse%2C%20Rasaee%2C%20Sebo%2C%20Singer.pdf) this project is a journey into experimental language instruction processing, exploring how language models respond to animal-related queries, of course not limited to this only.
+Originating from the study [The Case for Animal-Friendly LLMs](docs/Ghose%2C%20Tse%2C%20Rasaee%2C%20Sebo%2C%20Singer.pdf), this project embarks on a journey into experimental language instruction processing, exploring how language models respond to animal-related queries, while also being open to a broader range of applications.

+The Alethic Instruction-Based State Machine (ISM) is a versatile framework designed to efficiently process a wide spectrum of instructions.
+Fundamentally, the project is driven by a commitment to animal welfare, using language-based instructions as a foundational use-case to evaluate, benchmark, score, and gather insights concerning animal well-being.
+Nonetheless, the architecture and functionality of the Alethic ISM go beyond its initial aim, offering a platform that boasts considerable flexibility and scalability.

+Utilizing a state machine approach, the Alethic ISM manages and executes instructions, and transforms states through a network of interconnected processors.
+These processors are capable of handling a broad array of tasks beyond merely language-based ones, encompassing legal and medical evaluation, benchmarking, scoring, and various other graph-based instructions tailored for specific domains.

+The system's architecture is built on a consumer/producer model for API-level state management and instruction execution.
+Together with a graph-based UI that facilitates the creation of connections between instructions and states, the Alethic ISM provides a dynamic and intuitive visualization of the process, enhancing the user's ability to understand and interact with the system.

+Additionally, in the Alethic ISM, each state's execution is immutable, occurring only once.
+Reusing previous states with new instructions results in new, immutable outputs, not alterations to existing states.
+Every instruction process is marked with a checksum to ensure uniqueness; modifications trigger new state outputs and, consequently, new outputs for subsequent transitions.
+This design guarantees transparency and auditability in the process flow.
+As a result, the Alethic ISM allows for the maintenance of multiple versions of the same state inputs given new instructions, enabling the comparison of a timeline of states as new instructions are applied.
+This feature facilitates an in-depth analysis and understanding of how changes in instructions impact the evolution of states over time.

 ## Key Concepts
 - **State**: Manages data and instructions, representing processing stages.
 - **Instruction**: Enables transformation and processing of states.
 - **Instruction Processor**: Transforms states based on custom instructions.
-- **State Storage**: Handles the ephemeral and or long term storage of state information (see alethic-ism-db).
+- **State Storage**: Handles the ephemeral, immutable, versioning, and storage of state data (see alethic-ism-db).
 - **Extensibility and Flexibility**: Supports processors like OpenAI, Anthropic, and more.

 ## Overview